Hello guys, in this article, I will share some detailed information about the Blow molding process, construction, and advantages.

 What is Blow Molding?

 Blow Molding is an efficient way to manufacture hollow plastic parts.
-The method is mostly used to produce bottles and containers.
+The method is mostly used to produce plastic bottles and containers.
 The working process of blow molding is relatively simple compared to injection molding.

 It all began when molten plastic material poured through Parison.
 Parison is a tube-shaped piece of plastic with a hole to pass compressed air through it.
 Parison is formed when a molten plastic material is pushed through an extruder.